thirdweb-example/telegram-mini-app/README.md

 5. Copy the Build folder's outputs to this repo's `root/next-app/public/unity-webgl`.
 (It should have Build, lib, TemplateData and index.html).

-That's it, start the bot and you should see Unity load and after a few seconds, your wallet will be connected.
+That's it, start the bot and you should see Unity load and after a few seconds, your wallet will be connected (default is Smart Wallet on Arbitrum Sepolia).

 ## How it works

-As opposed to the original project, the callback from the telegram bot starting now stores the auth token for that user in memory temporarily (for production, use a more scalable system).
+As opposed to the original project, the callback from the telegram bot starting passes the payload to unity through query params for simplicity.

 A few seconds later Unity will query it and it'll be consumed.